Jing-jing-Li/sentence_comparison_on_QQP/README.md

 ### (5) model

 It includes the trained model of SBERT using QQP dataset.
-Please put the downloaded model file in this file befor using it.
+Please put the downloaded model file in this file before using it.